PPF the Right Way on this brand new Tesla Model Y Juniper

 Brushes from shrubs when backing out of tight spaces, sand kicked up from trucks, even light scratches from fingernails or car washes—PPF eats it all.

-And if it gets scratched?
-Heat or sunlight usually “heals” it right back.
+And if you get minor hazy swirl marks?
+Heat or sunlight “heals” it right back.

 To put it bluntly: it saves your paint.
 And a proper repaint—especially on a Tesla—isn’t cheap.
 A hood respray alone can cost anywhere from $1,200 to $2,500 and still might not match perfectly.